How to Succeed in the Game Design Master's Degree Program

 Published on Jan 3, 2022 by Amy Cassell

 "Students who take full advantage of the opportunities offered by this program will gain portfolio pieces supporting their career goals.
 For campus students that includes practical experience in studio and lab environments, and virtual asynchronous contribution to studios and labs for online students.
-For either program, there are valuable networking opportunities," says Robin Koman, Full Sail's Game Design program department chair.
+For either program, there are valuable networking opportunities to be had," says Rob Catto, Full Sail's Game Design master’s program director.

 Here are some of the traits and skills you need to bring to the table – or in this case, the studio – to succeed in the Game Design program:

-Before entering the Game Design program, you should have practical experience in game development – programming, 2D art, 3D art, or game design.
-"This is not a degree for fans of games, this is a degree for people who are passionate about making games," Koman says.
+Before entering the Game Design program: You should have practical experience in game development – programming, 2D art, 3D art, or game design.
+"This is not a degree for fans of games, this is a degree for people who are passionate about making games," Catto says.
 Before entering the program, you'll ideally have worked on a game from start to finish – it's okay if it was on an amateur level; it doesn't have to be a professional release.

-Adds Koman: "Students should be strong readers and communicators – in both spoken and written form – and well-versed in the approaches and terminologies of the industry.
+Adds Catto: "Students should be strong readers and communicators – in both spoken and written form – and well-versed in the approaches and terminologies of the industry.
 An ability to conduct yourself politely and professionally is vital for success within the program and in the industry post-grad."